creasedigital/spotify-clone/README.md

 No CSS framework was used.

+No flexbox or css grid layout was used, purely basic CSS

 The cover image was designed by me

-open the index.html file to view the project
+To view th project click https://creasedigital.github.io/spotify-clone/